achrafelkhnissi/1337/42curses/Born2beRoot/README.md

 - Create a user with your login and add it to sudo && user42 group.

+## Evaluation
+### Project overview
+1. How the virtual machine work?
+2. What is the basic differences between CentOS and Debian?
+3. What is the purpose of virtual machines?
+4. If you chose CentOS, Then what is SELinux and DNF are?
+5. If you chose Debian, Then what is the difference between aptitude and apt?
+6. What APPArmor is?
+7. The script must display information all every 10 minutes.

+### Simple setup
+1. Pay attention to the password chosen, it must follow the rules imposed in the subject.
+2. Check that the UFW service is started.
+3. Check that the SSH service is started.
+4. Check that the chosen OS is Debian or CentOS.
+5. Check that a user with your login is present on the VM.
+6. Check that the user has been added and it belongs to the "sudo" and "user42" groups.
+7. Create a new user.
+Assign it a password of your choice, respecting the subject rules.
+8. Explain how you were able to set up the rules resquested.
+9. Create a group named "evaluating" & add the new user to this group.
+10. Check if that user belongs to the "evaluating" group.
+11. Explain the advantages of this password policy as well as the advantages and disadvantages of its implementation.

+### Hostname and partitions
+1. Check that the hostname of the machine is correctly formatted.
+2. Modify this hostname then restart the machine.
+The hostname should be updated.
+3. Restore the machine to its original hostname.
+4. View the partitions for this VM.
+5. Compare the output with the example given in the subject.
+6. Briefly explain how LVM works and what it is all about.

+### SUDO
+1. Check that the "sudo" program is properly installed on the VM.
+2. Assign the new user to the sudo group.
+3. The subject imposes strict rules for sudo.
+Explain the value and operation of sudo.
+4. Show the implementation of the rules imposed by the subject.
+5. Verify that "/var/log/sudo/" forlder exists and has at least one file.
+6. Check the contents of the files in this folder. (you should see a history of the commands used with sudo)
+7. Run a command via sudo & and see if the file(s) in the "/var/log/sudo/" folder have been updated.

+### UFW
+1. Check that the "UFW" program is properly installed on the VM.
+2. Check that it is working properly.
+3. Explain what is UFW and the value of using it.
+4. List the active rules in UFW.
+A rule must exist for port 4242
+5. Add a new rules to open port 8080.
+Check that this one has been added by listing the active rules.
+6. Delete the new rule.

+### SSH
+1. Check that the "SSH" service is properly installed on the VM.
+2. Check that it is working properly.
+3. Explain what is SSH and the value of using it.
+4. Verify that the SSH service only uses port 4242.
+5. Log in with the newly created user using SSH.
+6. Make sure that you cannot use SSH with the "root" user.

+### Script monitoring
+1. Explain how the script works by showing the code.
+2. Explain what "corn" is.
+3. Explain how you set up the script so that it runs every 10 minutes from when the server starts.
+4. Ensure that this script runs every minute.
+5. Make the script stop running when the server has started up. (without modifying the script itself)

+### BONUS

 ## VirtualBox 101

 1. New: To create a new virtual OS